 If a student received wages subject to U.S. tax withholding, the due date for filing the tax return is April 15 of the following year.
 If a student did not receive taxable wages during the year, the due date for filing the tax return is June 15 of the following year.
 The Form 1040NR or Form 1040NR-EZ (including Form 8843) must be sent to the IRS.

-Note: Make photocopies of the completed tax return and all forms and attachments and keep these copies for at least three years.
+Note: It is recommended that you make and maintain photocopies of the completed tax return and all attachments for at least three years.

 Determining tax residency

 There are special rules used to determine tax residency for F-1/J-1 Students.
 For tax purposes, U.S. tax law divides individuals into residents or non-residents, which is not necessarily the same as residency status defined by immigration law.
 Under tax law, residents follow the same rules as U.S. citizens, but there are special rules for non-residents.
 There are also special rules that apply specifically to F-1 Students and J-1 Students who are non-residents for tax purposes.

 In general, for international students and their dependents in F or J status, tax residency is determined as follows: